BRAIN-Lab-AI/Artificial-Illusion-The-Art-of-Deepfake-Technology/README.md

 3. **Enhanced Data Augmentation:** Implement advanced video-specific data augmentation strategies to improve model robustness and reduce overfitting.

 ### Proposed Solution: Code-Based Implementation
-This repository provides an implementation of the enhanced stable diffusion model using PyTorch.
+This repository provides an implementation of the enhanced MesoNet Model by using TensorFlow to import Keras.
 The solution includes:

-- **Modified UNet Architecture:** Incorporates residual connections and efficient convolutional blocks.
-- **Novel Loss Functions:** Combines Mean Squared Error (MSE) with perceptual loss to enhance feature learning.
-- **Optimized Training Loop:** Reduces computational overhead while maintaining performance.
+- **Modify the Archiricture:** Incorporates the video Sequnce to get the serial of video frams
+- **Robust Loss Functions:** Use Binary Cross Entropy.
+- **Enhance Optempization:** Update The Optimization to AdamW.
+- **Initiate New Convolution:** Add new 3D convolotion model to handel the videos properly.

 ### Key Components
 - **`DL_Project_Baseline_Model.ipynb`**: Jupiter Notebook file contains the baseline model components, in addition to enhanced model representation.